dentarg/auth0-blog/_posts/2017-10-25-chromedevsummit-summary-day-two.markdown

 Check out her [session on Youtube](https://www.youtube.com/watch?v=eG0ILA2k5qo)

-**[Paul Irish](https://twitter.com/paul_irish)** and **[Eric Bidelman](https://twitter.com/ebidel)** gave an amazing talk on **Modern Tooling, Testing and Automation**.
+**[Paul Irish](https://twitter.com/paul_irish)** and **[Eric Bidelman](https://twitter.com/ebidel)** gave an amazing talk on **Modern Tooling, Testing, and Automation**.
 They uncovered new features in DevTools and unleashed Puppeteer, a new Node library for controlling headless Chrome.
 We have some crazy new features in Chrome DevTools.
 These features include:

 * CSS Grid Layout Inspection
 * Color contrast evaluation